Anon-Planet/thgtoa/guide.md

 -   LibRedirect (<https://libredirect.github.io/>)

 That's it and you should be pretty much covered.
 For full paranoia, you can also just "Block Scripts" to disable Javascript.
 Note that even disabling Javascript might not protect you fully[^517].
+If you choose to disable JS, use the NoScript extension, not the Brave setting.

 ## Ungoogled-Chromium: